 - 2.2 The 2007 Harborough District Landscape Character Assessment provides an understanding of the landscape, it's evolution and future pressures. - 2.3 Gilmorton lies within the Lutterworth Lowlands Landscape Character Area.
 The Lutterworth Lowlands is an area of predominantly open, gently rolling pasture.
 Regular, medium-sized fields are divided by mature hedgerows that appear to be declining in extent in places.
 One of the few areas of woodland in the area is around the Bruntingthorpe Airfield which has densely planted boundaries giving a locally wooded feel which serves to screen views. - 2.4 Farming is mixed, with post enclosure farms scattered across the area. - 2.5 The M1 motorway runs north to south parallel on the western edge of the parish.
 The motorway acts as a significant barrier across the landscape in visual, noise and connectivity terms.
 A series of bridges along the M1 and A426 provide continued links to a network of minor roads connecting Lutterworth to Gilmorton and the other villages scattered across the area. - 2.6 The rural setting is highly valued by local people and is regarded as the most essential characteristic of Gilmorton.
 To prevent the further sprawl of development into the countryside and to protect the landscape setting of the village, we have identified Limits to Development.
-Land outside Limits to Development will be protected from housing development.
+Development in the Countryside will be strictly controlled in accordance with Harborough Local Plan Policies SS1 and GD3.
 In the Countryside development will be limited to agriculture, forestry, recreation, tourism and other developments that require a rural location.